jjbergman/iliaslatina/IL-translation.md

 # Hector and Ajax duel

-575 The fierce warrior said these things and went through the open gates and out to battle along with Paris.
+575 The fierce warrior said this and went through the open gates to battle, along with Paris.

-576 When he came into battle, immediately great Hector proceeded into the middle of the fray and challenged the Greek leaders, because he had unconquerable strength.
+576 When he came into battle, immediately great Hector proceeded into the middle of the fray and challenged the Greek leaders, since he was unbeatable.

-579 Without delay, wily Ulysses the deceiver, and fierce Idomeneus and Meriones, famous because of his father's lineage, and the savage son of Atreus, who was the leader of the Greeks, and the two Ajaxes, and beautiful Eurypylus in his famous arms, and Thoas, son of great Andraemon, and he who humiliated Venus by inflicting her hand with a wound, all stepped forth; but Achilles, the terror of the Trojans, was absent as he played the sweet lyre to assuage the harsh loss of his beloved.
+579 Without delay, wily Ulysses the deceiver, and fierce Idomeneus and Meriones, famous because of his father's lineage, and the savage son of Atreus, who was the leader of the Greeks, and the two Ajaxes, and beautiful Eurypylus in his famous arms, and Thoas, son of great Andraemon, and he who humiliated Venus by inflicting her hand with a wound, all stepped forth; but Achilles, the terror of the Trojans, was absent, merely playing the sweet lyre to assuage the harsh loss of his beloved.

 587 Their lots were cast into king Atrides' gilded helmet and great Ajax was chosen.
 Ajax and Hector began their fight by throwing spears at each other.

 590 Then they drew their stiff swords and settled the dispute with their fierce strength.
-They each looked for openings and tried to attack the other's back, but they each repelled the strong attacks with their mighty shields.
+They each looked for an opportunity to attack the other's back, but they each repelled the strong attacks with their mighty shields.

 593 They shouted to the heavens and filled the air with their cries.

-594 Not even boars can stimulate their anger with such passion and roar from their great chests, then attack the strong backside of their enemy with their tusks and foam at the mouth once more, compared to Hector and Ajax as they successively swung their swords and wounded the other. @ (work on this whole sentence, how to construe metaphor)
+594 Not even boars stimulate their anger with such passion or roar from their great chests, then attack the their enemy's rear with their tusks and foam at the mouth, compared to Hector and Ajax as they successively swung their swords and wounded the other. @ (work on this whole sentence, how to construe metaphor)

 599 There appeared smoky clouds of dust, great flashes of light, and flames; the woods become loud from the noise.

-601 The son of Priam and fiery Ajax fought with strength of that kind.
+601 The son of Priam and fiery Ajax fought with strength like that.

 602 Finally, Telamonian Ajax's spear and courage went into a fury as he took aim at the great warrior Hector.
 He saw that Hector's neck lay exposed and aimed his gleaming sword there.

 605 Clever Hector saw the attack coming, protected his exposed side, and blocked Ajax's sword with his shield.

-607 But his nimble sword glanced off the top of the shield grazed his neck, slightly wounding him.
+607 But his nimble sword glanced off the top of the shield and grazed his neck, slightly wounding him.

 609 The son of Priam began to fight more fiercely, again rising against his enemy.
 However, this time he attacked the son of Telamon not with his sword, but by throwing a massive rock.